SanikaGhadavale/welcome/README.md

 # welcome
-This is welcome program written in c language
+This is c language Program.